Sangi19/instagram-react-clone/README.md

 This project was built using these technologies.

 - JavaScript with React
-- firebase
+- Firebase
-- user authentication
+- User authentication
-- In VS code editor
+- Visual Studio code editor

-### Installation

-To clone the repository, navigate to it's containing directory, and run:

-#### Clone the repository and follow the steps to run the bot.

-## Node JS and npm Setup
+## Installation of Node JS and npm Setup:

 - download the Nodejs from the following link (https://nodejs.org/en/)

-To download the latest version of npm, on the VS Code, run the following command:
+To download the latest version of npm, in the Visual Studio Code Terminal, run the following command:

 - npm install -g npm

+## Clone the repository and follow the steps to run in the Visual Studio code editor:
+To create any React App:

+### Create React App  offers a modern build setup with no configuration.
+To Quick start in VS Code Terminal:
+> npx create-react-app my-app <br>
+> cd my-app<br>
+> npm start

+Then open http://localhost:3000/ to see the app.

+### NPX:
+> npx create-react-app my-app

+### NPM:
+> npm init react-app my-app

+### DEPLOY the app:
+When we're ready to deploy to production, we create a minified bundle with npm run build.
+It correctly bundles React in production mode and optimizes the build for the best performance.
+> npm run build:

+The app is ready to be deployed

 <!-- HOW IT WORKS -->